-There are several factors that increase a person's risk for overdosing and ways to prevent them.
+Overdose Risk Factors and Prevention Techniques There are several things that increase a person's risk for overdosing and ways to prevent them.
+These include:

-- Be aware of changes in the quality or purity of opioids.
-Try to use the same dealer. - Be aware of changes in tolerance, especially after a period of abstinence.
-Use less than you did before. - Avoid mixing drugs.
-Never mix opioids with benzodiazepines, alcohol or other opioids. - Do not use alone.
-Make sure somebody knows you are going to use.
+Changes in the quality or purity of opiates-try to use the same dealer Changes in tolerance, especially after a period of abstinence-use less than you did before Mixing drugs-never mix opiates with benzo's, alcohol or other opiates Using alone-make sure somebody knows you are going to use.